apache/doris-website/ecosystem/flink-doris-connector.md

 9. **tablet writer write failed, tablet_id=190958, txn_id=3505530, err=-235**

 It usually occurs before Connector1.1.0, because the writing frequency is too fast, resulting in too many versions.
 The frequency of Streamload can be reduced by setting the sink.batch.size and sink.batch.interval parameters.
+After Connector 1.1.0, the default write timing is controlled by Checkpoint, and the write frequency can be reduced by increasing the Checkpoint interval.

 10. **Flink imports dirty data, how to skip it? **